 MUFFLER MEN FOR SALE

 I’m often asked if I know of any muffler men for sale.
 Although there are over 180 muffler men out there they are rare and hard to find if your interested in getting your own.
 Owners are generally very reluctant to part with their giants.
 Another common question is “what is a muffler man worth?”
-This can vary greatly, I have heard of muffler men selling for as little as $30 and for well over $10,000.
-There is no official price for the giants since the originals sold for much less back in the 1960’s.
-If your interested in purchasing a Muffler Man be sure and check this page a few times a month as I update it when I hear of a Muffler Man for sale.
-If you have a Muffler Man and want to sell him, this is a great place to advertise or hold an auction hosted by American Giants.
+Please check out the current going rates for Muffler Men below.
+If you are interested in purchasing a original Muffler Man be sure and check this page a few times a month as I update it when I hear of a Muffler Man for sale.
+If you have a Muffler Man and want to sell him, this is a great place to advertise.
 If you are interested please send an email to firstname.lastname@example.org with the muffler man info and pictures and we will contact you with further details.
-Your also welcome to comment below.
+You are also welcome to comment below.
 Also be sure and check out our restorations page.
-We have the ability to make spare parts for Muffler Men and those are available by order.
-We also specialize in complete restorations.
+We have the ability to make spare parts for Muffler Men as well as brand new ones and those are available by order.
+We also specialize in complete restorations of the originals.

 Recently Sold Muffler Men